AlexIII/whoosh/docs/reducer-lib.md

 If no value was saves to the `localStorage` previously, the Shared State will be initialized with `defaultValue` (which is `0` in this example).

-Underlying state type should be `JSONable`:
+Underlying state type should be a `JSONable` type:
 ```ts
 type JSONable = boolean | null | undefined | number | string | Array<JSONable> | {[key: string]: JSONable};
 ```

-In order to save other objects, such as class instances, a converter to/from `JSONable` should be provided to `toLocalStorage()`:
+In order to save other objects, such as a class instance, a converter to/from `JSONable` should be provided as the second parameter to `toLocalStorage()`:

 ```ts
 class Counter {